 NFOK19003U Foodomics and Plant Foods

-Foodomics and Plant Foods is a multidisciplinary course covering a broad domain of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
-The course introduces the basics of the multidisciplinary foodomics approaches applied in studies focused on solving global challenges such as sustainable food production, improvement of food quality and nutritional value as well as to prevent food fraud and adulteration.
-The key component of the course is the advanced omics analytical platforms, including Nuclear Magnetic Resonance (NMR) Spectroscopy, and hyphenated chromatography-mass spectrometry, e.g. GC-MS, for chemical fingerprinting of plant foods and other biological samples including human blood, urine, muscle and faecal.
-The course provides in-depth knowledge and hands-on training on foodomics study design, acquisition and processing of high-throughput foodomics and metabolomics datasets, including identification of small molecules using spectral information.
-The course aims to close the current gap in applying foodomics methods to address real life problems related to sustainable food production, improvement of plant food products and human wellbeing.
+Foodomics & Plant Foods is a multidisciplinary course covering a broad domain of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
+The course introduces the basics of the foodomics, which is the research field investigating molecular composition of foods and their impact on human health and wellbeing.
+Students will also learn how molecular fingerprints of foods can be related to food production and detection of food fraud and adulteration.
+The course will cover advanced hyphenated analytical platforms, Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Nuclear Magnetic Resonance (NMR) Spectroscopy that are most often used in chemical fingerprinting of plant foods and other biological samples including human blood, urine, muscle and faecal.
+The course also provides in-depth knowledge on large-scale foodomics/metabolomics study design, data acquisition, data pre-processing and data analysis, as well as identification of molecules using spectral information.

-The main aim of the course is to learn the state-of-the-art methods applied in screening of small molecules in plant foods, and other biological samples and gain competences in method development and optimization for targeted and untargeted analysis.
+The main aim of the course is to learn the state-of-the-art methods applied in high-throughput screening of small molecules in plant foods, and other biological samples performed within foodomics studies.
 Students will also learn data handling approaches to translate complex foodomics datasets into chemical information and to interpret the results.
-This will be achieved by learning curtail steps of foodomics data generation including a design of experiment, optimization of protocols, data acquisition, data cleaning and data analysis.
+This will be achieved by learning crucial steps in foodomics, including optimization of protocols, data acquisition, data processing and data analysis.

 At the end of the course student will be able to do: